Being Prepared For Whatever May Go Wrong

 In most cases, I recommend thinking positively.
 Visualize success, visualize yourself succeeding beyond your wildest dreams.

-This is the one very limited circumstance where I’ll suggest something different: consider potential negatives.
+This is one of the very limited circumstance where I’ll suggest something different: consider potential negatives.

 Risk management is all about planning ahead – preventing bad things from happening (if you can) and being aware of, and prepared for, the things you can’t prevent.